daz4126/Nanny-State/README.md

 - **SUPER SMALL** - just 3kb minified and zipped
 - **SUPER SIMPLE** - a single state object and a single method to update it
-- **SUPER SPEEDY** - automatic page renders whenever the state id updated
+- **SUPER SPEEDY** - automatic page renders whenever the state is updated

 ## THE STATE IS EVERYTHING